High Performance Computing Service

 For more information, visit the website.

-Training in bioinformatics and computational biology
+Bioinformatics and computational biology

 The Bioinformatics Training Facility of the School of Biological Sciences offers a broad range of undergraduate and postgraduate hands-on training courses focused on bioinformatics and computational biology.
 These training activities aim at enabling life scientists to effectively handle and interpret biological data.